{{ summaryHeading }}

 Worked Examples:

-A moderate 16-week recomp plan
+A moderate 16-week recomposition plan

-An 82 kg intermediate user enters 22% current body fat from a BIA smart scale, 17% target body fat, +1.0 kg lean-mass change, a 16 week runway, 2500 kcal/day maintenance, and Balanced recomp.
-The summary returns a target weight of about 78.3 kg with -3.7 kg scale change, -4.7 kg fat mass, and +1.0 kg lean mass.
+An intermediate user enters 82 kg, 22% current body fat from a BIA smart scale, 17% target body fat, +1.0 kg Lean-mass change, 16 weeks, 2500 kcal/day maintenance, and Balanced recomp.
+The summary returns a target weight near 78.3 kg, with -3.7 kg scale change, -4.7 kg fat mass, and +1.0 kg lean mass.

-A target hidden inside measurement spread
+A target hidden inside the measurement spread

 An aggressive loss target that needs review